tardate/LittleArduinoProjects/README.md

-# 437 Little Electronics and Arduino Projects
+# 438 Little Electronics and Arduino Projects
-> Latest addition:sparkles: [QX5252JouleThief](./Electronics101/LedDrivers/QX5252JouleThief) - using a QX5252/YX805 LED driver chip as a joule thief for driving an LED from a low-voltage battery.
+> Latest addition:sparkles: [RFID/DeviceDumper](./playground/RFID/DeviceDumper) - getting started with some RFID research and using an RC522 RFID reader with MIFARE Classic cards and tags.

 Just my collection of electronics projects, many involving an Arduino in one way or another.